-We are in unique and scary times.
+We are in unique and uncharted times.
 As COVID-19 progresses, it is becoming increasingly evident that our society, our economy, and our systems will never be the same.

-With uncertainly all around, it is important that we support each other and work to ensure the world that emerges post COVID-19 is more just and equitable.
-To do that, we need women leading the coming global reset and feminist.com and What Will It Take Movements plan to do our part to help make that happen.
-We are publishing COVID Gendered, a digital newsletter and online platform dedicated to aggregating resources about how this crisis is affecting women and girls here in the US and around the world.
+With uncertainty all around, it is important that we support each other and work to ensure the world that emerges post COVID-19 is more just and equitable.
+To do that, we need diverse women leading the coming global reset, and feminist.com and What Will It Take Movements plan to do our part to help make that possible.
+We are publishing COVID Gendered, a digital newsletter and online platform dedicated to understanding what is happening, highlighting solutions and actions, and building community.

-The novel Coronavirus is having a gendered effect on our society.
-From reproductive healthcare access to government subsidies to domestic violence survivors to immigrant families—not to mention the fact that 85% of all nurses, 75% of primary caregivers, and 62% of minimum and low-wage workers are women—women’s lives are especially impacted by this pandemic.
-With COVID Gendered, we will collect news stories, research reports, action items, events, and other forms of content that look at the global crisis through a gendered lens, amplifying efforts to create change.
+The novel Coronavirus is having a gendered, racialized effect on our society.
+From reproductive healthcare access to government subsidies to domestic violence survivors to immigrant families—not to mention the fact that 85% of all nurses, 75% of primary caregivers, and 62% of minimum and low-wage workers are women—women’s lives are especially impacted by this pandemic, even more so in communities of color.
+With COVID Gendered, we will collect news stories, research reports, action items, events, and other forms of content that look at the global crisis through an intersectional gender lens, amplifying efforts to create change.

-We are particularly interested in the ways COVID affects people of different genders differently; how women are stepping up to lead, support each other, and help their broader communities; and how this crisis is forcing us to look at our broken systems and reinvent them in more connected, equitable, and healthy ways.
+We are particularly interested in the ways COVID affects women and other marginalized groups differently; how women are stepping up to lead, support each other, and help their broader communities; and how this crisis is forcing us to look at our broken systems and reinvent them in more connected, equitable, and healthy ways.

 Sign up below to join our mailing list, receive the digest, and be notified as we launch new features.
 Through online events, content collections, surveys, and more, we hope to make COVID Gendered an invaluable resource for you in these uncertain times.
 We hope you and your families stay healthy and safe.